Consensus

 Improved Block Propagation

 When a transaction is broadcast to all the nodes on the network, it remains in queue until it is included in a future block.
-A bottleneck can occur when a transaction broadcast is not fully successful.
-Some nodes might be aware of the transaction, and others may not.
-If a block is broadcast to the network that includes a transaction that some of the nodes do not have, those nodes will need to sync the missing transactions before the block can be properly verified.
-This causes network delays as the missing transactions are found and distributed to all the nodes that need them.
+A bottleneck can occur if the transaction broadcast is not fully successful.
+For instance, some nodes might be aware of the transaction and others may not.
+The nodes will need to sync their missing transactions before a block can be properly verified.
+There will be network delays as the missing transactions are found and distributed to all nodes that need them.

 This bottleneck limits the performance of a blockchain because its impact becomes greater as the time between blocks is lowered.
-It can also lead to selfish mining attacks where miners intentionally create network delays to give themselves a slight advantage over other participants to gain more mining rewards.
+It can also lead to selfish mining attacks where miners intentionally create network delays so that they will have an advantage over others to gain more mining rewards.

-NC-MAX solves this by splitting the confirmation process into two steps: propose and commit.
+NC-MAX solves this problem by splitting the confirmation process into two steps: propose and commit.
 A transaction is first proposed to the network.
-A proposed transaction cannot be confirmed until several blocks later.
+After several blocks have been verified, the transaction can then be confirmed.
 This gives more time for transaction propagation without slowing down block propagation.
 Once a transaction has been proposed and fully propagated, then it can be committed.
 This eliminates transaction propagation as a delay factor to block propagation, eliminating the bottleneck and selfish mining attack.

 Improved Block Throughput

-A shorter block interval results in blocks being created more frequently.
-This results in faster transaction confirmation and higher throughput for the network.
-The downside of a lower block interval is that internet congestion has a greater effect on the ability of the network to properly synchronize.
-Blocks are sometimes created while the network not fully in sync, creating what is known as an Orphan Block.
+With a shorter block interval, blocks are created more frequently, enabling faster transaction confirmations and a higher throughput for the network.
+The downside of a shorter block interval is that internet congestion has a greater effect on the ability of the network to properly synchronize.
+There are times when blocks are created while the network is not fully in sync, creating so-called orphan blocks.
 This means that the efforts towards network security are temporarily divided.
-Having some Orphan Blocks is unavoidable, but if too many occur in a short period it becomes counterproductive.
+Orphan blocks are inevitable; however, if too many occur within a short period of time, shorter block intervals become counterproductive.

-NC-MAX improves this by automatically adjusting the block interval based on network performance.
-The number of Orphan Blocks created within a time frame is tracked and taken into consideration by the consensus protocol.
+NC-MAX improves this by automatically adjusting block intervals based on network performance.
+In the consensus protocol, the number of orphan blocks created within a time frame is tracked and taken into account.
 The network is then able to adjust the block interval to maximize throughput while maintaining an expected Orphan Rate.
-This results in dramatically shorter block times without sacrificing security.
+This results in dramatically shorter block times without compromising security.

 Improved Resistance to Selfish Mining

 Selfish mining is a practice where certain miners are able to secretly gain a larger share of mining rewards while contributing less hash power to the network.
-This is discouraged because it weakens the overall network security and can lead to irregular block times while causing congestion problems.
+This practice is discouraged, since it weakens overall network security and leads to irregular block times that can cause congestion problems.

 NC-MAX offers the most accurate measurement of the network’s computing power by taking into account both external and internal factors.
-This new model makes all known selfish mining attacks unprofitable because the actions they would perform to exploit the computing power calculation are now properly accounted for.
+The new model takes into account the actions miners would take to exploit the computing power calculation.
+Therefore, all known selfish mining attacks become unprofitable.

 Eaglesong

 Bitcoin’s Nakamoto Consensus internally utilizes a well-known hashing function known as SHA256.
-The majority of mining infrastructure that exists in the world is based around this algorithm.
+The majority of mining infrastructure that exists in the world is based on this algorithm.

 Any new cryptocurrency that is also based on SHA256 immediately benefits from hardware availability.
 However, there is a downside in that the substantial amount of infrastructure available for a large cryptocurrency, like Bitcoin, can be used maliciously towards a small cryptocurrency during their early days.
 Having dedicated mining hardware available for your ecosystem is overall beneficial since it significantly increases the challenges of attacking the network.
-For these reasons, a new cryptographic hashing function was created specifically for Nervos, called Eaglesong.
+For these reasons, a new cryptographic hashing function called Eaglesong was created specifically for Nervos.

 Eaglesong successfully blends novelty, simplicity, and security in a way that is easily implemented in both software and hardware.
 This advancement gives Nervos an edge in blockchain security while allowing for complete hardware sovereignty.